 Introduction

 In higher plants, a clear division of labor exists between the shoot and root systems, each of which performs specialized and essential functions.
 The shoot system, located above ground, primarily captures solar energy through photosynthesis, allowing the plant to generate the carbohydrates necessary for growth and development.
 It also plays a central role in reproduction by producing flowers, fruits, and seeds.
 Conversely, the root system, which lies below ground, anchors the plant and absorbs water and vital mineral nutrients from the soil.
-Despite their spatial separation and distinct roles, the shoot and root systems must function in close coordination to ensure optimal growth, development, and survival, especially under fluctuating environmental conditions (Li et al., 2021).
+Despite their spatial separation and distinct roles, the shoot and root systems function in close coordination.
+This coordination is essential for optimal plant growth and adaptation to environmental changes (Li et al., 2021).

 This coordination is facilitated by a complex and dynamic exchange of information, often referred to as root–shoot communication.
 Central to this process is the plant vascular system, which consists of two main conducting tissues: xylem and phloem.
 While the xylem primarily transports water and dissolved minerals from the roots to the shoots, the phloem distributes photosynthates (such as sugars) from the photosynthetically active shoots to non-photosynthetic tissues, including the roots.
-However, in addition to transporting nutrients and water, these vascular tissues also function as conduits for various signaling molecules, including hormones (like auxins, cytokinins, and abscisic acid), peptides, RNAs, and secondary metabolites (Davier & Achard 2017).
-These signaling compounds allow the roots and shoots to sense and respond to internal physiological and environmental cues.
+However, in addition to transporting nutrients and water, these vascular tissues also function as conduits for various signalling molecules, including hormones (like auxins, cytokinins, and abscisic acid), peptides, RNAs, and secondary metabolites (Davier & Achard 2017).
+These signalling compounds allow the roots and shoots to sense and respond to internal physiological and environmental cues.

 For instance, under drought stress, roots can detect falling soil moisture levels and respond by synthesizing abscisic acid (ABA), which is then transported via the xylem to the shoots.
 Upon arrival, ABA modulates shoot responses such as stomatal closure, thereby reducing water loss through transpiration (Takahashi et al., 2019).
 Conversely, shoot-derived signals, such as sugars or small RNAs, can travel through the phloem to influence root architecture or nutrient uptake processes based on the plant’s developmental needs or energy status.
 This two-way communication ensures that both the shoot and root systems operate as an integrated whole, enabling the plant to adapt effectively to both biotic and abiotic stressors (Thieme et al., 2015).